Mooo!: Composition

 "Mooo!" is "a rather simple, jazzy song about the important things in life: eating cheeseburgers, maybe doing some kissing, and generally not being in the mood to do anything else."
 A novelty song, Doja Cat raps about being a cow, despite her name, and the pleasures of farm life in a pseudo-sexual way.
-The song contains a plethora of cows "mooing" (mainly COW - SINGLE MOO, ANIMAL 02 from Sound Ideas's The General Series 6000) background vocals over "swelling harmonies" and jazz guitar.
+The song contains a plethora of cows "mooing" (mainly COW – SINGLE MOO, ANIMAL 02 from Sound Ideas's The General Series 6000) background vocals over "swelling harmonies" and jazz guitar.
 The refrain goes "Bitch I'm a cow / Bitch I'm a cow / I'm not a cat / I don't say meow".
-The song features a lyrical reference to the nursery rhyme "Old MacDonald Had a Farm (E-I-E-I-O!)", while also referencing hip hop songs including Ludacris's "Move Bitch", Schoolboy Q's "Collard Greens", Chamillionaire's "Ridin'", Kelis's "Milkshake", Tear Da Club Up Thugs's "Slob on My Nob", and Wu Tang Clan's "Cash Rules Everything Around Me".
+The song features a lyrical reference to the nursery rhyme "Old MacDonald Had a Farm", while also referencing hip hop songs including Ludacris's "Move Bitch", Schoolboy Q's "Collard Greens", Chamillionaire's "Ridin'", Kelis's "Milkshake", Tear Da Club Up Thugs's "Slob on My Knob", and Wu Tang Clan's "C.R.E.A.M.".

 Music video

 To prepare for filming, Doja Cat hammered a green bed sheet to her bedroom wall to act as a green screen and inserted GIFs from Google into Photo Booth.
 The video for "Mooo!" features Doja Cat clad in cow-print pajamas with french fries in her nose and eating various fast food items.
 She raps in front of a green screen which alternates between cartoonish GIFs of food, farms, and bouncing anime breasts, as well as brief video samples from Cyriak's "cows & cows & cows".
 The video was filmed and edited by Doja Cat herself in the timespan of five hours maximum.
 She said in an interview that the green screen was actually made of her childhood bedsheets, as she was "obsessed with green" as a kid.
 The DIY video has been praised for its "lo-fi", and "low budget" nature.
-Sofia Mele of Billboard compared the video to that of John Mayer's "New Light" whilst describing it as a "meme-maker's paradise, charmingly kitschy in its use of green screen".
+Sofia Mele of Billboard compared the video to that of John Mayer's "New Light" while describing it as a "meme-maker's paradise, charmingly kitschy in its use of green screen".

 The American animal rights organization PETA responded to the song's music video with a parody video told from the perspective of a cow that Kristin Corry of Vice described as "pretty damn rude".
 Doja Cat responded to the parody, saying, "PETA can't say shit and they can suck it because I didn't actually hurt anybody.
 I didn't hurt any cows, dogs, cats, or frogs, or fucking ants.
 I'm not worth picking on."
 In addition to the parody, Doja Cat also responded to the negative criticism towards "Mooo!", tweeting: "I love that the majority of you guys are healthy and normal and then all of the people who don't like moo are taking their lives and a song I wrote about cows all too seriously, losing hair over it.
 I like to disappoint woke-hip-hop people."